Rush hour traffic during a snowfall on Halifax's MacDonald Bridge.

-Will Winter Tires Save You money on Car Insurance?
+Will Winter Tires Save You Money on Car Insurance?

 Winter tires are a smart way to mitigate the risks of driving in hazardous conditions and improve control over your vehicle in poor road conditions.
 All-season tires stiffen and lose elasticity when temperatures dip below seven (7) degrees Celsius.
 Equipped with rubber that provides optimal traction and a deeper tread pattern with more slots to grip harder, winter tires are designed for slippery and icy roads.
-Winter tires also improve traction required to accelerate or stop and shorten stopping distances.
+Winter tires also improve the traction required to accelerate or stop and shorten stopping distances.

 By installing winter tires, you reduce your risk of an accident.
 This is the main incentive for putting winter tires on your vehicles.
 Whether you get an insurance discount depends on your car insurance provider and your province.
 While Ontario has mandated insurance discounts for winter tires, this is not the case in most provinces.